Tyler-Arciniaga/Music-Recommendation-Bot/README.md

-# Music Reccomendation Bot
+# Music Recommendations Bot

-Allows users to input an artist's name and then recieve 20 reccomendations based on user input
+Allows users to input an artist's name and then recieve 20 recommendations based on user input

 Backend:
 - Python